 Massage in general will break up the adhesions and relieve the pain, but it’s recommended to request a therapist who provides assisted stretching.
 Stretching, as mentioned above, is great for plantar fasciitis.
 But stretching is even more effective when the muscles have been loosened.
 And stretching while resisting against your therapist’s hand will better improve your strength and flexibility!

 It’s not just for spines, you know.
 Foot adjustments are a common and effective treatment for plantar fasciitis.
+When you view at Dr. Juris Shibayama website, you will know the benefits of chiropractic care, especially for spine and spinal injuries.

 That being said, your chiropractor will likely treat other parts of your body to address the pain and dysfunction in your feet.
 If your gait is a little off and causing further injury to your plantar fascia, a spinal or leg adjustment can fix that.
 And to add some more overlap with the other two sections, a chiropractor can also mix assisted stretches and a bit of massage into an adjustment as well.